gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

     result: any;
 };

-// Warning: (ae-forgotten-export) The symbol "RecordingIndex" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "LegacyRecordingIndex" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "legacyRecordedBackend" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal @deprecated
-export function legacyRecordedBackend(index: RecordingIndex, config?: AnalyticalBackendConfig): IAnalyticalBackend;
+export function legacyRecordedBackend(index: LegacyRecordingIndex, config?: AnalyticalBackendConfig): IAnalyticalBackend;

 // Warning: (ae-internal-missing-underscore) The name "legacyRecordedDataFacade" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal @deprecated
 export function legacyRecordedDataFacade(recording: LegacyExecutionRecording): DataViewFacade;

+// Warning: (ae-internal-missing-underscore) The name "recordedBackend" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function recordedBackend(index: RecordingIndex, config?: AnalyticalBackendConfig): IAnalyticalBackend;

+// Warning: (ae-internal-missing-underscore) The name "RecordingIndex" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type RecordingIndex = {
+    [workspace: string]: WorkspaceRecordings;
+};

 // Warning: (ae-internal-missing-underscore) The name "withEventing" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
 export function withEventing(realBackend: IAnalyticalBackend, callbacks: AnalyticalBackendCallbacks): IAnalyticalBackend;

+// Warning: (ae-internal-missing-underscore) The name "WorkspaceRecordings" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type WorkspaceRecordings = {
+    executions?: {
+        [fp: string]: ExecutionRecording;
+    };
+    metadata?: {
+        attributeDisplayForm?: {
+            [id: string]: IAttributeDisplayForm;
+        };
+    };
+    elements?: {
+        [id: string]: IElement[];
+    };
+};

 // (No @packageDocumentation comment for this package)